VirgilSecurity/virgil-services-auth/README.md

 53020 - Encrypted message validation failed
 53030 - The authentication attempt instance has expired already 53040 - Grant type is not supported
-53050 - Unable to find an authorization attempt by the specified code 53060 - An authorization grant code has expired already 53070 - An authorization grant code was used previously 53080 - The Access token is invalid
+53050 - Unable to find an authorization attempt by the specified authorization grant id 53060 - An authorization grant code has expired already 53070 - An authorization grant code was used previously 53080 - The Access token is invalid